Community groups are user-created hubs where members can share interests, coordinate gaming activities and host discussions in group-specific forums.

 When all members have left a group, the group will automatically be deleted by the system.
 Groups cannot be manually deleted.

 When the current owner leaves the group, the oldest Officer (by join date) will be promoted to owner.
 If no eligible Officers are available, the oldest Moderator will inherit ownership.
-If there is no Moderators in the group, the oldest group member will be promoted to owner.
+If there are no Moderators in the group, the oldest group member will be promoted to owner.
 The ownership of a group cannot be manually transferred.

 There are three types of Steam community groups, each with different membership rules.